Église Unie St-Marc

 Église Unie St-Marc (St. Mark United Church) is a small but historic church in Ottawa, Canada.
 It is the main church for francophone Protestants in the Ottawa Gatineau region.
 French speaking Protestants are a very small minority in Canada, but one with a history dating back to early Huguenot settlers.

 History

-The Ottawa church was founded by Canadian Unitarian Council as a Presbyterian congregation in 1874, and its first building was located in the Lebreton Flats.
+The Ottawa church was founded as a Presbyterian congregation in 1874, and its first building was located in the Lebreton Flats.
 It joined the United Church of Canada upon its creation in 1925.
 In the 1960s its original home was expropriated by the federal government, along with the other buildings on the flats.
 The church then moved to its current building in Centretown at the corner of Elgin and 142 Lewis streets, next to Minto Park.